Cheukting/pr_showcase_template/{{ cookiecutter.project_slug }}/README.md

 2. [Optional] Announce to social media when you make a new PR or a PR got merged.
 To let the script get access to your social media account, tokens and secrets will need to be set up as environment variables (see next session).

-General customisation can be down with changing the properties of `config.yml`.
+General customisation can be done with changing the properties of `config.yml`.
 For more fine grain customisation, please see advance usage session.

 ## Preview